Chorizo Jambalaya with Chicken

 Ingredients

-- 8 ounces chorizo sausage, diced
+- 8 ounces chorizo sausage (diced)

-- 2 medium celery rib, chopped
+- 2 medium celery ribs (chopped)

-- 2 medium bell peppers, any colour, chopped
+- 2 medium bell peppers (chopped)

-- 2 medium tomatoes, chopped
+- 2 medium tomatoes (chopped)

-- 3 cloves garlic, minced
+- 3 cloves garlic (minced)

-- 2 cups chicken stock
+- 3 cups chicken stock

-- 1 cup long-grain rice
+- 1 ½ cups long-grain rice

-- 1 cup rotisserie chicken, shredded
+- 1 cup rotisserie chicken (shredded)

 - 1 tablespoon cajun seasoning

-- ½ teaspoon sea salt
+- 1 teaspoon sea salt

 - 2 bay leaves

-- Sliced green onions, to serve
+- Sliced green onions (to serve)

 Instructions

-- Add the remaining ingredients and bring the skillet to a boil.
-Reduce the heat to low, stir the pot one more time, and then cover it with a tight-fitting lid.
-Cook for 20 minutes then check to see if the rice is cooked.
+- Add the chicken stock to the pan and scrape the bottom to remove any bits that are stuck on.
+Stir in the rice, chicken, and bay leaves and reduce the heat to low.
+Cover the pot with a tight-fitting lid and cook for 20 minutes.
+Check to see if the rice is cooked.
 If there is still liquid in the pan let it cook for another 5 minutes then remove the pot from the heat.
-Let the pot sit for 5 minutes, covered, before you serve it.2 cups chicken stock, 1 cup long-grain rice, 1 cup rotisserie chicken, 1 tablespoon cajun seasoning, ½ teaspoon sea salt, 2 bay leaves
+Let the pot sit for 5 minutes, covered, before you serve it.3 cups chicken stock, 1 ½ cups long-grain rice, 1 cup rotisserie chicken, 2 bay leaves

 - Stir the jambalaya well, remove the bay leaves and sprinkle the top with some green onions.Sliced green onions